AntiCodeer/c_Code/README.md

 You Can Compile and run all this code's by using GCC Compiler.

--- Just Type ->  gcc programName.c -o programName
+Step 1 :- Just Type ->  gcc programName.c -o programName
 </br>
--- And Then -> ./programName
+Step 2 :- And Then -> ./programName